In support of an official event

 Female MissileersIn June 1978, women joined the previously male-only missile launch control center as combat crew commanders and missile technicians.
 Women’s presence in the intercontinental ballistic missile (ICBM) career field initially raised objections amongst missileer spouses due to the

-• Women in the Air Force – displays in Cold War Gallery
+• Women in the Air Force – Displays in Cold War Gallery

 Building the FutureThe Transition from Traditional Roles to Non-Traditional JobsDuring the 1970s, the US Air Force opened all but combat and combat support fields to women.
 Jobs in civil engineering and other demanding fields saw a steady increase of women.
 The transition from “traditional”